HL7/davinci-deqm/source/pages/guidance.md

 In addition to the resources listed above, the following artifacts are used in the subscription transactions:

 1. DEQM Subscription Profile [DEQM Subscription (STU3)] [DEQM Subscription (R4)]
-1. QI Core Trigger event Extension.. and others
+1. Some Measure Subscription Extension or [Subscription Trigger event Extension]
 1. Collect Data operation: [Collect Data (STU3)] or [Collect Data (R4)]
 1. Various DEQM and QI Core Profiles depending on the specific Measure